nakamichiworks/openai-bot/README.md

 ## Preparation

-1. Set your project and app names in the following files.
-     - `pyproject.tom` (`name`)
-     - `app/app.py` (`app_name`)
-     - `app/.chalice/config.template.json` (`app_name`)

-2. Install python packages by `poetry install`.
+1. Install python packages by `poetry install`.

-3. Create your slack app, install it to your slack workspace, and get the bot token and signing secret.
+2. Create your slack app, install it to your slack workspace, and get the bot token and signing secret.
 For details, read [the official tutorial](https://slack.dev/bolt-python/tutorial/getting-started-http).

-## Development

-- poetry for package management
-- pysen for linting and formatting
-- pytest for testing

 ## Deployment
 Run the deployment script.